 Hip abductors strengthen your hips and improve balance.
-Do this two or three times a week.
+Do this 2 to 3 times a week.

-- Put your other hand on top of your pelvis and raise your leg out and to the side, keeping it straight.
+- Put left hand on top of your pelvis and raise left leg to the side, keeping it straight.

-- Keep your toe pointed forward.
+- Keep toe pointed forward.
 Don’t raise so high that your pelvis rises.

-- Change sides and do the same exercise 10 times with your other leg.
+- Change sides and do the same exercise 10 times with your right leg.